MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 Note that, in certain cases, the use of VMs might be disallowed by policy.
 Look for alternatives, like adding Microsoft Dev Box and Azure Virtual Desktop.
 You can also consider using Docker to bootstrap machines that contain prebuilt images.

-However, as this stage matures and you need extended experiements, move to managed compute instances and prefer options that are integrated as part of the workflow.
+However, as this stage matures and you need extended experiments, move to managed compute instances and prefer options that are integrated as part of the workflow.
 Evaluate whether you can use [Azure Machine Learning compute instances](/azure/machine-learning/concept-compute-instance) for training and inferencing for development and testing purposes.
 The compute clusters can  handle large datasets and complex models.

 Azure Machine Learning provides both code-based solutions through the SDK and low-code options like automated machine learning and the visual designer.
 The Python SDK offers multiple ways to train models, each with distinct features.
 Machine Learning also supports advanced optimization and distributed computing technologies like ONNX Runtime Training's ORTModule, DeepSpeed, and LoRA to speed up the training process.